uliulman/Readme/README.md

 # Readme
 All repositories are restricted and sensitive.
-Contains exploit code, and are availiable by request.
+Contains exploit code (with a missing function to render it harmless), and are only made availiable by request, and for informational purposes only.